September 9, 2024

 Richard Gargan

-In today’s post, we’ll explore everything you need to know about the maturity curve and available maturity models, including:
+In this article, we explore everything you need to know about the maturity models, including:

-• Existing maturity models & how they work
+• Types of maturity models and how they work

 • Maturity models limitations